oleksandrbyk/blog/content/blog/2017-09-26-best-practices-of-orchestrating-python-and-r-code-in-ml-projects.md

 ![R Jobs](/uploads/images/2017-09-26/r-jobs.png)_R Jobs_

-Input data are Stackoverflow posts — an XML file.
+Input data are StackOverflow posts — an XML file.
 Predictive variables are created from text posts — relative importance [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) of words among all available posts is calculated.
 With tf-idf matrices target is predicted and